urbit/docs/docs/using/web.md

     http://localhost:8080/test.html

 You may have noticed that we just created both `test.md` and `test/`.
-In urbit, there is no distinction between a directory and a file.
-So, if you're adding files directly from unix, simply `mkdir test` and urbit will treat the file and directory as the same entity.
+In Urbit, there is no distinction between a directory and a file.
+So, if you're adding files directly from unix, simply `mkdir test` and Urbit will treat the file and directory as the same entity.

 You can use this feature to change your homepage at `your-urbit.urbit.org` with the page `/home/web.md`, where `home` is the current mounted desk.
-By default, `web.md` will display some info about your urbit, but you customize it to your heart's content.
+By default, `web.md` will display some info about your urbit, but you can customize it to your heart's content.

 ## Examples